ccsc-journal/ccsc-editor/docs/editors.md

 format to the journal editor as soon as they become available.
 The deadline is __EDITOR_DUE__.
 If an item is received after __EDITOR_DUE__ date, the item is not guaranteed to appear in the journal.

+For each publishable item the regional editor need to __email__ the journal editor a zip file with the following:
+- Latex source files for final manuscript or the Word doc
+- a PDF showing the desired look of the publishable item
+- included figures/images in separate files
+- copyright release form